Included in this service page set

 Scope sign language interpreting before access is needed.

-Make the access path clear before the event by confirming ASL need, setting, platform, and any visible-content requirements.
+Make the access method clear before the event by confirming ASL need, setting, platform, and any visible-content requirements.

 Setting, topic, audience, platform